Tracking protection (formerly Stealth Mode)

-Many websites gather information about their visitors, such as their IP address, installed browser and operating system, screen resolution, and even the page from which a visitor was redirected.
-Some web pages use cookies to mark your browser and save your personal settings and preferences, or to "recognize" you upon your next visit.
-Stealth Mode (or Tracking protection in AdGuard for Windows and AdGuard Browser Extension) safeguards your personal information from such data- and statistics-gathering systems.
+Many websites gather information about their visitors, including their IP address, installed browser and operating system, screen resolution, and even the page from which they were redirected.
+Some web pages use cookies to mark your browser and save your settings and preferences, or to “recognize” you upon your next visit.
+Tracking protection safeguards your personal information from such data- and statistics-gathering systems.

-You can flexibly adjust the work of Stealth Mode: for instance, you can prohibit the website from receiving the search request you used to find it on the Internet, automatically delete both third-party and the website's own cookies, turn off browser geolocation sharing that can be used to track your whereabouts, and hide your true IP address or even replace it with an arbitrary one.
+You can adjust the tracking protection settings as needed.
+For example, you can prevent websites from receiving search engine requests that led you to them.
+You can automatically delete third-party and first-party cookies.
+You can also turn off browser geolocation sharing, which can be used to track your location.
+You can hide your true IP address or replace it with an arbitrary one.

-Below we will list and describe the main features and options that you can control in the Stealth Mode settings.
-They are split into four groups: General, Tracking methods, Browser API, and Miscellaneous.
+Below, we will list and describe the main features that you can control in the Tracking protection settings.
+The features are organized into the following sections: General, Tracking methods, Browser API, Windows tracking, and Miscellaneous.

 一般